vassago16/VeinBreaker/readme.md

 ## Notes
 - Markdown outputs use ASCII-safe characters; emojis in sidebar are encoded as HTML entities.
 - Bestiary beast files can be added under monster-maker/bestiary/beasts/ as JSON (single enemy, list, or {"enemies": [...] }).
 They are auto-ingested by the builder.

+## ⚠️ Rights & Usage Notice

+This repository is provided for reference and discussion only.

+All content, code, mechanics, and narrative elements are © [Chris Weeks] [2026].
+All rights reserved.

+No license is granted to copy, modify, distribute, or use this material without explicit written permission from the author.